Police arrest Lincoln woman for smashing into mailboxes in stolen Tahoe

 Spilker said Pfannestiel initially gave the officer a false name.
 She was arrested on suspicion of theft by unlawful taking, driving under the influence of drugs, false information and leaving the scene of an accident.

 The Tahoe, which had been left unlocked with the key in the console, was stolen from a driveway near Ninth and H streets.
-Spilker said it was left with $10,000 damage.
+Spilker said it had $10,000 damage.

 Wife of Lincoln plumber killed in partial ceiling collapse at animal clinic files wrongful death suit